Stay informed about coronavirus (COVID-19)

-- Taking eight or more daily Part D medications.
+- Taking seven or more daily Part D medications.

 If you qualify for the program, we will mail you a cover letter and a personal medication record (PMR), then a pharmacist will follow up by calling you.
 This one-on-one conversation by phone may take up to 30 minutes.